NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 ⚠️  ***Please note: This repo is only for documentation and not for data!***  ⚠️

-## Shared_pdfs
+## Shared_Pdfs

 This directory contains pdf versions of files shared before, at or after the Hackathon:
 - Schedule
-- Tasklist to be adjusted for the different topics at the Hackathon (see markdown versions in the respective topic's directories).
+- Task list to be adjusted for the different topics at the Hackathon (see markdown versions in the respective topic's directories).

 ## Topics